dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 a proper system and process in place.

-Even more time you would need to waste if the fifteen minute bug requires you to set up and configure for example LDAP server to fix it, which is not that easy do to for everyone.
+Even more time you would need to waste if the fifteen minute bug requires you to set up and configure for example Apache Solr server to fix it, which is not that easy do to for everyone.

 So a bug that would be normally resolvable by any Drupal developer because the nature of the bug itself doesn't require a high level of skill, might